plplaaa2/esphome-craft-480-kc/README.md

 there's no image & fonts file here, which is a free image, but it's not included because it's copyrighted.

 You have to find and use this part on your own.

+The weather included in the source has to use certain HA HACS components in Korea, so you have to change the weather sensor to one that suits you.

 ```
 substitutions: